ravish-oo/opoch-toe-arc-agi-v3/docs/human_pair_programmer_files/implementer_prompt.md

 ---
 but that is what we say.. u read and tell me what u undersstood independently and does it match with above understanding

+# Larger understanding prompt:
+like i said we are just getting started and only hv docs setup, now i want u to read @docs/anchors/01_engineering_spec.md and
+  @docs/anchors/02_determinism_addendum.md and assess for urself if this aligns with @docs/anchors/00_math_spec.md and ur understanding. looking at this can u establish:
+  1. with these specs that engineering = math.
+The program is the proof.
+  2. u can see that debugging is reduced to algebra
+  3. no room for hit and trials

 # wo prompt
-here is the WO. do refer to @docs/repo_structure_guidelines.md to knw the folder structure.
+here is the WO. do refer to @docs/anchors/03_repo_structure.md to knw the folder structure.
   [Pasted text #1 +161 lines]
   ---
   pls read and tell me that u hv understood/confirmed/verified below: